What is a wetland?

 Rotu Bottleneck Swamp Forest, Dargaville.

-Ranking of top wetlands in Northland (PDF, 1MB)
+Ranking of top wetlands in the Northland Region (PDF, 1.5MB)

 The National Wetland Trust is developing a directory of wetlands across New Zealand that have public access and facilities such as boardwalks, interpretation panels, picnic areas, and viewing hides.